andresrechimon/pokedexLite-Angular-Project/README.md

 - The application is able to list the 2 most important aspects of a Pokemon: “Abilities” and “Evolutions”.
 By clicking in a specific pokemon a card will appear with his current evolution and two abilities (ability1 and ability2).
 - Since, as i said, PokeApi doesnt provide anything else than a GET petition, i made a CRUD where you cand create, edit or delete a pokemon.

-**Conclusion**
+**CONCLUSION**
-I sincerely enjoyed coding this app to the point that i started to like Pokemon.
+- I sincerely enjoyed coding this app to the point that i started to like Pokemon.
 I don't know, maybe after this i'll watch the anime.